russelljjarvis/teiili/docs/scripts/Tutorials.rst

     Net = TeiliNetwork()

 | In this example we will show two kernels, therefore we have created two different neurons.
-One will receive synpases with an Alpha kernel shape while the other will receive synapses with a Resonant kernel shape.
+One will receive synapses with an Alpha kernel shape while the other will receive synapses with a Resonant kernel shape.
 Note that a single neuron can receive synapses with different kernels at the same time.
 Here we split them for better visualization.

 .. code-block:: python